Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Drinking a small amount of alcohol isn’t harmful unless you are pregnant.
-That's because any alcohol you drink also affects your baby.
+No amount of alcohol use is known to be safe during pregnancy.
+Any alcohol you drink also affects your baby.
 Sometimes, even a small amount of alcohol may cause birth defects.
 One serious type of birth defect is known as fetal alcohol syndrome.
-Talk to your health care provider.
+If you are planning to become pregnant, don't drink alcohol.
+Talk to your healthcare provider.
 He or she can help you learn more.

 Fetal alcohol syndrome is not a single birth defect.
 Instead, it is a group of problems that include:

 You may not know you’re pregnant right away.
-It may take a month or two until you're sure.
-Don't feel guilty if you drank alcohol during this time.
+A pregnancy test can tell you 2 weeks after conception.
 You had no way of knowing.
-Still, if you’re thinking about becoming pregnant, it's best to drink lightly.
-That means no more than one drink a day.
-Better yet, don't drink at all.
+If you’re thinking about becoming pregnant, it's best not to drink at all.
 Once you know you're pregnant, stop drinking right away.

 Fetal Alcohol Syndrome Family Resource Institutewww.fetalalcoholsyndrome.org

 National Organization on Fetal Alcohol Syndromewww.nofas.org

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR